cacttus/sketchy/README.md

 ## Creating an App

-To create a new window implement `ElectronWindow` and override virtual methods
+To create a new window implement `ElectronWindow` and override the virtual methods in that class.

 `render()` specifically will return the contents of your window as a JSX element.